The King Hall Legal Foundation Summer Public Service Fellowships

 Fellowship Award Amount

 The amount of each KHLF Summer Fellowship award will be determined based on the availability of funding.
 In past years, KHLF has been able to award as much as $4,000 to students who did not receive other fellowships, and as much as $2,000 for those who did.
-All KHLF Fellowship recipients are subject to a maximum cap of $10,000 from all sources.
+KHLF grant recipients must disclose to KHLF the sources and amounts of all other summer funding.
+This includes an amount received in any form from their organization, including but not limited to, stipends, transportation, and other expenses.
+This also includes any outside funding, including but not limited to grants and scholarships.
+Grant recipients may not receive more than $10,000 of total funding from all sources for the summer (including the KHLF summer grant).
+Any amount above this cap must be refunded to KHLF accordingly.
 KHLF may also fund part‐time public interest legal work on a pro‐rated basis.

 Anne Smith receives a UC Presidential Summer Public Service Fellowship in the amount of $4,000.
 She has also performed her auction-related KHLF hours.
 KHLF gives her a KHLF Fellowship of $2,000.
 Because money received from KHLF does not count against the UC Presidential Fellowship, Anne’s total summer income will be $6,000.